 What is Simponi Aria?

-- to treat active ankylosing spondylitis (AS)
+- Adults with active ankylosing spondylitis (AS).

 What is the most important information I should know about Simponi Aria?

 Simponi Aria is a medicine that affects your immune system.
 Simponi Aria can lower the ability of your immune system to fight infections.
 Some people have serious infections while receiving Simponi Aria, including tuberculosis (TB), and infections caused by bacteria, fungi, or viruses that spread throughout their body.
 Some people have died from these serious infections.